Chickenley

+In 1356 it was variously called Chekynlay and Chikynlay.

-The Chickenley name could derive from a family name originating during early settlement, corrupted to "Chick" over the years or a man who had a chicken called 'Ley' and decided to change the name to Chickenley (as the town was previously called 'Cowbob').
+The Chickenley name could derive from a family name originating during early settlement, corrupted to "Chick" over the years, or a man who had a chicken called 'Ley' and decided to change the name to Chickenley (as the town was previously called 'Cowbob').
 An old story is that when a maypole was built in the Gawthorpe area of Ossett in 1840, men from Chickenley came to tear it down.
 Some of the early settlers to the area were a family of Italian tinkers, the Cascarinos and also of Irish origin the Taylors; these family names still exist in the area.
 After the Second World War a council estate was built in the area.
 The estate is the largest in Dewsbury and has a doctors and shops within it.